andreas-stuerz/puppet-opnsense/README.md

 It allows administrators to manage an OPNsense firewall directly via the [sysutils/puppet-agent](https://github.com/opnsense/plugins/tree/master/sysutils/puppet-agent) opnsense plugin and/or manage multiple firewalls from a bastion host running a puppet-agent with [opn-cli](https://pypi.org/project/opn-cli/) installed.

+## Features
+You can automate the following with the module:

+- plugins
+- firewall aliases

+more to come...

 ## Setup